What is Tendinitis?

 Stage IV of Tendinitis

-The most painful stage with continuous pain.
+This is the most painful stage with continuous pain.
 There is pain before, during and after activity.
-The pain alters the way that a person is playing and they change the way they play to avoid pain.
-At this stage there needs to be complete rest.
+The pain alters how a person is playing, and they change the way they play to avoid pain.
+At this stage, there needs to be complete rest.

-Pamela A. Ziegenfus, PT is a physical therapist with OrthoCarolina Huntersville.
+Pamela Ziegenfus, PT, is a physical therapist at OrthoCarolina Huntersville Physical & Hand Therapy.